 Pain in the flank, which is felt just below the rib cage and above the waist on one or both sides of the back.

-The treatment of acute kidney injury includes correcting the cause and supporting the kidneys with dialysis until proper functioning is restored.
+The treatment of acute kidney injury includes finding the cause and correcting it.
+Treatment also includes following a special diet, taking certain medicines, and possibly doing dialysis.
+This will continue until the kidneys are functioning normally.
 Most people who develop acute kidney injury are already in the hospital.

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Tushar J. Vachharajani MD, FASN, FACP - Nephrology